Sambhaji-Dhage/Walmart-Sales-Data-Analysis/README.md

 5. What month had the largest COGS?
 6. What product line had the largest revenue?
 7. What is the city with the largest revenue?
-8. What product line had the largest VAT?
+8. What product line had the largest tax/ VAT?
 9. Which branch sold more products than average product sold?
-10.What is the most common product line by gender?
+10. What is the most common product line by gender?
-11.What is the average rating of each product line?
+11. What is the average rating of each product line?
+12. Fetch each product line and add a column to those product line showing "Good", "Bad".
+    Good if its greater than average sales

 ### Sales